jesterb0206/horiseon/README.md

 <br>

-A webpage that is optimized for search engines and meets accessibility standards.
+Web accessibility is an increasingly important consideration for businesses.
+It ensures that people with disabilities can access a website using assistive technologies such as video captions, screen readers, and braille keyboards.
+Making a website accessible is also good for business for many reasons, one of them being that accessible sites are better positioned in search engines like Google. **Horiseon** is a webpage that is both optimized for search engines and meets accessibility standards.
+It features semantic HTML elements, accessible alt attributes, a concise, descriptive title and much more!

 <br>